-Members of the mostly male group marched down Sunrise Highway, waving American flags and "Don’t Tread on Me" flags and playing music from the back of a pickup truck.
-Several members also made a hand gesture for white power and raised arms in a Nazi-style salute.
+Members of the group marched down Sunrise Highway, waving American flags and "Don’t Tread on Me" flags and playing music from the back of a pickup truck.
+Several members also made a hand gesture for white power and raised their arm in a salute.

-On Saturday, some members, wearing bandannas over their faces, moved to the downtown business district on Park Avenue, where they entered stores, shouted slogans and handed out flyers.
 Rockville Centre police were stationed on the street, monitoring the demonstrators and controlling traffic.
-Police could not be reached for comment on Saturday or Sunday.
+Police could not be reached for comment.

-Members of the group marched through other Long Island hamlets last month.
+Members of the group marched through Bay Shore last month.